Liver cancer: symptoms & diagnosis

 If this first round of blood tests and the ultrasound indicate a tumour may be present, you will be sent to see a specialist doctor (surgeon or gastroenterologist/hepatologist) who may take more blood tests and arrange for special imaging tests of your liver to examine it more closely.
 You may be required to have a biopsy. if doctors are still unable to make a diagnosis after these tests.

-If you have been diagnosed with cirrhosis, particularly if it’s related to hepatitis B or C, alcohol or haemochromatosis, you should receive regular ultrasound scans and blood tests (every six to 12 months) to monitor your liver.
+If you have been diagnosed with cirrhosis, particularly if it’s related to hepatitis B or C, alcohol or haemochromatosis, you should receive regular ultrasound scans and blood tests every six months to monitor your liver.

 Early detection of any tumours will give the best opportunities for successful treatment.